EwaWo94/Spark-ML/README.md

-# Spark ML Mini Project from Datacamp
+# Mini Spark ML Projects from Datacamp

 This repository contains a small machine learning project built with Apache Spark and PySpark.